ifrit653/task-tracke-flask-api/README.md

 node
 ```

-This is a REPL (read-evel-print loop) that allows you to experiment with Node.js.
+This is a REPL (read-eval-print loop) that allows you to experiment with Node.js.
 You can use it to prototype code excerpts, or even load 3rd-party modules to play around with them.
 Hit CTRL-C twice to exit.

 Check the version of Node.js you have (always good to know):